Nicolasdha/Cerulean-Travel-Log/README.md

 ### Technologies
-I created this app using the following technologies:
+This website was created using the following technologies:

 |   Frontend   |    Backend     |
 | :----------- | :------------: |